FAQ: Frequently Asked Questions

 If your loved one dies in a sudden accident or under suspicious circumstances, dial 911 right away.

 If your loved one dies in hospice at home, it is not an emergency.
 You do not need to call 911 in this scenario.
-Your family is free to decide if you want to call Endswell or another funeral home right away or spend some time at home with your loved one before the body is removed.
+Your family is free to decide if you want to call Endswell right away or spend some time at home with your loved one before the body is removed.
+When you are ready, call hospice and they will arrive to pronounce that death has occurred.
+Then, our team will bring them into our care.

 Should I call social security right after my loved one dies?